gdinn/rxjs-comparative/README.md

 **Cons**

-* Promises will have better supported if converted to observables, and therefore a workload is required.
+* Promises will have better support on RxJS if converted to observables, and therefore a workload is required.
 * Learn the non obvious RxJS way of doing things.
 * Could lead to memory leaks if the streams werent unsubscribed